saleor/app-sdk/docs/saleor-webhook.md

     body: object | string;
   }>;
   /**
    * Required subscription query.
-Can be raw graphQL string or the instance of gql`` query */
+Can be raw GraphQL string or the instance of query wrapped in `gql` tags */
   query: string | ASTNode;
 };